TLCI is a federal reimbursable grant program. NOACA will reimburse up to 80% for eligible costs incurred.

 - The cancelled check from the project sponsor indicating payment to the consultant

 - Invoices from the consultant to the project sponsor documenting billing of deliverables and other costs related to the study

 - Documentation of completed deliverables

-Reimbursements are restricted by federal law and are limited to items/activities eligible under the Office of Management and Budget’s OMB CIRCULAR A-87 REVISED.
+Reimbursements are restricted by federal law.
 Examples of items and/or activities that are not eligible for reimbursement include:

 - Food and/or entertainment at public or stakeholder meetings (this may be provided in-kind or at a sponsor or co-sponsors expense outside of the total project budget but not in the local match)

 - Work from sponsor or co-sponsor: any work that sponsor or co-sponsor staff does in support of or contributing to a TLCI study is in-kind and not eligible for reimbursement

 - Other activities not related to planning